-8 If the program is being reviewed for the first time, the section title and tab should be Approved Graduate Proposal
+9 If the program is being reviewed for the first time, the section title and tab should be Approved Graduate Proposal

-The Program Review Committee, in consultation with the Dean of the Graduate Division, formulates a "standard" set of questions that the Review Team may (not "must") use to guide its deliberations; most of the questions are used for all programs, but some are program-specific.
+The Periodic Review Oversight Committee, in consultation with the Dean of the Graduate Division, the lead Dean, and the GC formulates a "standard" set of questions that the Review Team may (not "must") use to guide its deliberations; most of the questions are used for all programs, but some are program-specific.
 These are based on the Review Team Guidelines (see below) but may be more specific.
-The program is provided with the questions that are sent to the Extramural Team.
+The program is provided with the questions that are sent to the Review Team.

-About 30 days prior to the scheduled visit, the information from the program self-study and a package of additional information (contents of the package follow below) are sent by the PRC Analyst to each member of the Review Team.
+About 30 days prior to the scheduled visit, the information from the program self-study and a package of additional information (contents of the package follow below) are sent by the PROC Analyst to each member of the Review Team.
 Members can request electronic or hard copies of the documents.
-An identical information package is provided electronically to the members of the Program Review Committee.
+An identical information package is provided electronically to the members of the Periodic Review Oversight Committee.
 The program, Lead Dean and Executive Vice Chancellor/Provost receive a copy of the package of the material except confidential responses to surveys, which are dealt with as described previously in this document.
-The following items are included in the packages sent to members of the Review Team along with the Program self-study and a cover letter signed by the PRC chair:
+The following items are included in the packages sent to members of the Review Team along with the Program self-study and a cover letter signed by the PROC co-chairs: